xkrych01/Digital-electronics-1/Labs/08-traffic_lights/README.md

                 s_cnt   <= c_ZERO;      -- Clear all bits

             elsif (s_en = '1') then
-                -- Every 250 ms, CASE checks the value of the s_state -- variable and changes to the next state according -- to the delay value.

                 case s_state is

-                    -- If the current state is STOP1, then wait 1 sec -- and move to the next GO_WAIT state. when STOP1 =>
-                        -- Count up to c_DELAY_1SEC
+                    when STOP1 =>
                         if (s_cnt < c_DELAY_1SEC) then
                             s_cnt <= s_cnt + 1;
                         else
-                            -- Move to the next state
                             s_state <= WEST_GO;
-                            -- Reset local counter value

                             s_cnt   <= c_ZERO;
                         end if;